 Frequently Asked Questions

-TRiO/Student Support Services (SSS) is a federally-funded grant program that offers assistance to help students succeed in college.
-The three program goals are to help students stay in school, to help students increase their grade point averages and to graduate from college.
-Some of the services provided include free tutoring, academic advising, financial and economic literacy, assistance with applying for graduate school, educational/cultural activities, workshops, and career counseling.
+TRIO Student Support Services (TRIO/SSS) is a federally-funded grant program that offers assistance to help students succeed in college.
+The three program goals are to help students stay in school, to increase their grade point averages and to graduate from college.
+Some of the services provided include free tutoring, academic advising, financial and economic literacy, assistance with applying for graduate school, educational/cultural activities, educational workshops, and career counseling.

-The Shepherd University TRiO/Student Support Services (SSS) program was established by the US Dept. of Education to increase the college retention and graduation rates of its participants who meet income guidelines established by the U. S. Department of Education, are first-generation student (neither parent has a bachelor’s degree) and/or students with a documented disability.
+The Shepherd University TRIO Student Support Services (TRIO/SSS) program was established by the United States Department of Education to increase the college retention and graduation rates of its participants who meet income guidelines established by the United States Department of Education, are first-generation student (neither parent has a bachelor’s degree) and/or students with a documented disability.

 Why should I join?